Understanding Cost of Delay (Part 4): WSJF - the "divisor"

 Part 5: A "Qualitative" Formula for WSJF?

-Part 6: Time is an asset: delay is a cost (to be published)
+Part 6: Time is an Asset - Delay is a Cost

 OK I'm going to tell you my conclusion before looking at why.
 It's a surprising conclusion (at least for me).
 My conclusion is that you should use "size", or a proxy for size like the estimated number of "user stories" in the work item, rather that the period of time before the item is released (Customer Lead Time).
 Mmm... if that's surprising to you (or if you've no idea why it might be surprising) read on!